 This drill helps prevents one of the goalkeeper’s most dreaded mistakes that even the professionals fell victim to it!

-Here is the scenario, a low ball was struck in a straight line towards the goalkeeper and as she bent over to scoop it up, it went through her gloves, wiggled between her feet and into the net… Look how annoyed the goalkeeper is.
+Here is the scenario, a low ball was struck in a straight line towards the goalkeeper and as he bent over to scoop it up, it went through his gloves, wiggled between his feet and into the net… Look how annoyed the goalkeeper is.

 This drill teaches the goalkeeper about the correct method of picking up low rolling ball.